mariyakakajiwala/Python_Data_Analytics_Project/README.md

 # Conclusion

 This exploration into the data analyst job market was incredibly informative, highlighting the critical skills and trends that shape this evolving field.
 The insights I gained enhanced my understanding and also provided actionable guidance which helped advance my career in data analytics.
 As the market continues to change, ongoing analysis will be essential to stay ahead in data analytics.
-This project wass a good foundation for future explorations and underscored the importance of continuous learning and adaptation in the data field.
+This project was a good foundation for future explorations and underscored the importance of continuous learning and adaptation in the data field.

-[def]: 3_Project\Images\salary_distributions.png